carverdo/dcleaner/README.md

 `requirements.txt`.
 Login via website, create and name a new app (make it snappy - it's a public url!).
 Go to Deploy and connect to GitHub... you're (halfway) done!
 Website will show up but it's a dummy: you won't be able to log-in.
+NB Any pages with any references to dbase will not present properly.

 ## Error Checklist
 1. set create_app('production') / debug=False?